Guardsquare/proguard/docs/md/manual/gradle.md

         }
     }

-Or if you want to use your local copy of the plugin:

-    buildscript {
-        repositories {
-            flatDir dirs: '/usr/local/java/proguard/lib'
-        }
-        dependencies {
-            classpath ':proguard:'
-        }
-    }

 Please make sure the class path is set correctly for your system.

 You can then define a task: